-The economy is still facing the fastest inflation surge since the 1970s
+The economy was still coping with the fastest inflation since the 1970s, before tariffs

-Without a true "landing" from the previous cycle and with policy risk to the upside, inflation cannot re-anchor.
+Without a true "landing" from the previous cycle, inflation cannot re-anchor.
+Tariffs materially increase upside inflation risks.

-- U.S. inflation has moderated from its peak in mid-2022 but remains above the Federal Reserve's 2% target. - A solid jobs market, strong yield generation and equity price performance have led to abovetrend economic growth and a resilient consumer, primarily among high-income households.
+- U.S. inflation has moderated from its peak in mid-2022 but remains above the Fed's 2% target. - Pre-tariff factors keeping inflation sticky: a solid jobs market, strong yield generation and equity price performance; economic growth and a resilient consumer, primarily among highincome households.

-For much of Q4 2024 and Q1 2025, the balance of growth, employment, inflation, and rates looked like Goldilocks.
-However, upside risks to inflation are firming as tariffs work their way through sentiment and the markets.
+- For much of Q4 2024 and Q1 2025, the balance of growth, employment, inflation, and rates looked like Goldilocks. - However, upside risks to inflation are firming as tariffs work their way through sentiment and the markets.
+Today, we find it overwhelmingly likely that tariffs will drive a reacceleration of inflation, regardless of the economic growth path.